Alex BreslowComputer Science PhD Student

 In addition to these current endeavors, I am interested in areas relating to hardware-software codesign and the art of elegant parallel programming, as advances in these fields are now the principal mechanism by which we can continue to get significant increases in performance every 18 or so months with Moore's Law.
 Besides these aspects of the parallel programming challenge, I continue to be fascinated by the design of novel parallel algorithms that allow us to crunch through big data by harnessing the computing power of distributed computing environments.

-I currently work with the excellent folks at the Performance Modeling and Characterization Lab at SDSC, and as of January 2013 have begun joint work with Martin Schulz at Lawrence Livermore National Laboratory on projects related to exascale computing.
-Up until recently, I was advised by the exceptional Allan Snavely; however, on July 14, 2012, he passed away from a heart attack shortly after cycling up Mount Diablo in Northern California.
+I currently work with the folks at the Performance Modeling and Characterization Lab at SDSC, and as of January 2013 have begun joint work with Martin Schulz at Lawrence Livermore National Laboratory on projects related to exascale computing.
+The exceptional Allan Snavely was my first PhD advisor at UCSD; however, on July 14, 2012, he tragically passed away from a heart attack shortly after cycling up Mount Diablo in Northern California.
 I will always remember his kindly nature and be ever grateful for his unrelenting support of my growth as a researcher.

 My work with Allan Snavely identified that there is a substantial performance and energy efficiency benefit to colocating distributed HPC applications from different users across a set of shared servers.
-This work will appear in February 2013 in the research journal Concurrency and Computation: Practice and Experience.
+This work will appear in the research journal Concurrency and Computation: Practice and Experience.
 I am currently extending this work and am tackling the two main challenges involved in realizing colocation on supercomputers: establishing fair pricing and deciding which applications should corun.
 To address the fair pricing challenge, I have developed a light-weight runtime system that prices relative to the performance degradation that an application experiences.
-This work will be submitted for peer review in early 2013.
-I aim to address the scheduling challenge shortly thereafter.
+The first part of this work has recently been accepted to SC'13 and has been nominated for both the Best Paper and Best Student Paper awards.
+This work is a collaboration with Jason Mars and Lingjia Tang who are now faculty at University of Michigan and with whom I had the excellent privilege of working with during their time at UCSD.

 I would like to thank Tia Newhall and Andrew Danner of Swarthmore College for piquing my interest in parallel and distributed computing.